MaxRobertsDear/CV/README.md

 * Technologically relevent - by staying up to date with the latest tools and industry best practice.
   * I organised the Continual Professional Development at my previous firm, and would happily do so again.
 * Social environment - I want to know the team members as more than colleagues.
   * Not got a big drinking culture?
 That's fine.
-Climbing and white water rafting are just as fu
+Climbing and white water rafting are just as fun!

 **Winner of Blogging competition, with my blog post featured in [Makers' article]( https://blog.makersacademy.com/we-are-all-makers-blog-winners-f88fd42c3369)**